 Best Online Criminal Justice Programs in Manhattan, KS (2026)

 Manhattan, Kansas has a population of about 53,951.
 The city’s median household income is $58,441 (Census ACS 2023, 5-year).
 About 52.1% of adults 25+ hold a bachelor’s degree or higher.
-There are 5 accredited criminal justice programs within 100 miles of Manhattan, with tuition ranging from $9,578 to $20,949 per year.
+Our directory has 10 accredited schools offering criminal justice programs near Manhattan, with tuition ranging from $9,578 to $20,949 per year for indexed programs.
 In Kansas, the top-earning criminal justice-related role is Judge or Magistrate at a median $148,910 annually (BLS, May 2024).

 Closest Criminal Justice Schools to Manhattan